LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Data exfiltration

 \subsection{Personal and personally identifiable information collection}

 One such plugin is Clinical Trial Radar~\cite{Clinical_Trial_Radar_plugin}, which assists users in finding and understanding clinical trials for various diseases.
 To recommend relevant trials, the plugins collects sensitive and personal user information, including the diseases they are suffering, disease stage, prior treatments, location, and other health details.
 The plugins instructs the LLM, through its description, to limit user data collection and anonymize user input.
 However, even with these filters, ChatGPT does not warn users to not share excessive data.
-We also did not notice any attempt from ChatGPT to anonymize user input. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/clinicaltrialradar-interaction.pdf}{Clinical Trial Radar interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/clinicaltrialradar-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/clinicaltrialradar-interaction.pdf}} presents our interaction with the plugin.
+We also did not notice any attempt from ChatGPT to anonymize user input. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/clinicaltrialradar-interaction.pdf}{Clinical Trial Radar interaction link}~\cite{clinicaltrialradar-interaction} presents our interaction with the plugin.
 This analysis was conducted on June 07, 2023.